3-Day Mumbai Itinerary | India

 Our last stop of day 2 was Marine Drive, a 3.5km long boulevard in South Mumbai.
 A palm-lined promenade lays next to a 6-lane concrete road that runs along the coast around a natural semi-circle-shaped bay.
 It links Nariman Point to Babulnath and Malabar Hill.

-Following our rip off taxi tour the previous day we decided to find a metered taxi for the third days sightseeing of North Mumbai.
+Following our rip-off taxi tour the previous day we decided to find a metered taxi to take us to North Mumbai for our third day of sightseeing.
 We would have preferred to use a rickshaw but these are banned inside the Coloba area so a taxi was the only option.

 Elco Pani Puri Centre